 The annual Christmas Tree Walk features caroling, the lighting of the town tree, and visits from Santa as well as a contest of neighborhood window displays.

-There are also carriage rides for a $5.
+There are also carriage rides for $5 for up to four people.
 They have free hot chocolate to warm you up.
-The celebration runs from 6 p.m. to 9 p.m. in downtown Maplewood on December 7, 2018.
+The celebration runs from 6 p.m. to 9 p.m. in downtown Maplewood on December 6, 2019.
 After the event, check back at the Maplewood website for window display winners and then go check them out in a driving tour of lights in the area.

 The U.S. Air Force Band of Mid-America performs a series of free holiday concerts in St. Louis and the Metro East every year.
 The concerts are free, but you do need to get complimentary tickets in advance.
-For more on getting tickets online, see the USAF Band of Mid-America website.
-Dates this year run December 8 through 15, 2018.
+Performances for the 2019 season are on December 10 in Mascoutah, IL; December 13 in Belleville, IL; and December 14-15 in St. Louis.